 “Stick with 45 hours/week!!!”

 Yes.
 This is the number one rule that a host family should really be aware of and follow diligently.

-Watch your clock and stick to "45 hours per week".
-Things can't go terribly wrong when this rule is followed.
-Your AuPair works full-time for your family.
+Watch your clock and stick to less than “45 hours per week”, and up to “10 hours a day”.
+Things can’t go terribly wrong when this rule is followed.
+Your au pair works full-time for your family.
 After work she is tired and needs to rest and refresh.
 You get tempted to keep her a little longer and ask her to help you with a few more things, but after her shift is over let her go.
-Also, try to come up with a work schedule that's as fixed as possible.
+Also, try to come up with a work schedule that’s as fixed as possible.
 You can do this weekly if your schedule changes often.
-You can create your AuPair's work schedule for the coming week, and give it to her on Sunday evening.
+You can create your au pair’s work schedule for the coming week, and give it to her on Sunday evening.
 This way she can still make plans for her free time.
-Be fair to your AuPair, and don't say "We'll tell you as we go".
-Remember that it is EXTREMELY important for your AuPair to be able to use her free time FREELY!!
+Be fair to your au pair, and don’t say “We’ll tell you as we go”.
+Remember that it is EXTREMELY important for your au pair to be able to use her free time FREELY!!

 Stick to the very basic rules below (and these rules are set by the U.S. Department of State, meaning they are not recommendations but the regulations that the participating host families are required to follow);

 - Give her up to 45 hours of work every week – Listen!
 She can be VERY busy during the work hours, and that will NEVER be a problem.